jmutai/k8s-pre-bootstrap/README.md

 It only helps you automate the standard Kubernetes bootstrapping pre-reqs.

+## Supported OS

+- CentOS 7
+- CentOS 8 -- Still uses CentOS 7 repository ( will be updated when repo for 8 is available)

 ## Tasks in the role

 This role contains tasks to: